NotAlexNoyle/AARC/README.md

 - Version 0.2 Alpha - Bugfix: Crash when entering non-integer characters
 - Version 0.1 Alpha - Initial Release

 Known Bugs:
 - UI elements can be misaligned
-- Negative number checks do not exist yet
+- Negative number check logic needs a fix --> more info in /src/notalexnoyle/AARC.jar

 TODO:

 - Toggle switch for dark mode
 - Add dark mode in error messages
-- AARC.jar //TODO(s)
+- Come up with a way to auto-merge AARC.jar //TODO(s) into readme

 Screenshots: